MechanicalCoderX/Tonys-Onvf-RTSP-Server/README.md

 ## 🌐 Networking & UniFi Protect
 To ensure Ubiquiti Protect treats your virtual cameras as separate devices:
 - **On Linux**: Use the "Virtual NIC" feature in the camera settings.
 This uses `macvlan` to grant each camera its own IP and MAC address on your physical network.
+- **Manual Adoption**: You must manually adopt these virtual cameras within your UniFi Protect app using the ONVIF IP, port, and credentials shown in the dashboard.
 - **Restart Recommendation**: It is highly recommended to **completely restart the program manually** after adding or modifying any custom IP addresses or MAC addresses to ensure all network interfaces are correctly initialized.
 - **I-Frame Intervals**: If you see "segment duration changed" warnings in your logs, disable "Smart Codec" or "H.264+" on your physical cameras and set a fixed I-Frame interval (GOP) that matches your frame rate.